jwdebelius/q2-sidle/docs/source/database_preperation.rst

 Prepare a regional database
 ---------------------------

 The next step is to extract a region of the database.
-Alignment with the SMURF algorithm relies on extracting the exact kmer to be aligned with your ASVs, so the primer pair and read length must match exactly.
+Alignment with the SMURF algorithm relies on extracting the exact k-mer to be aligned with your ASVs, so the primer pair and read length must match exactly.
 Unlike other techniques, there is, unfortunately, no "good enough" approach.
-To maximize memory efficiency, the database is also prepared by expanding degenerate nucleotides and collapsing duplicated kmers into a single sequence.
+To maximize memory efficiency, the database is also prepared by expanding degenerate nucleotides and collapsing duplicated k-mers into a single sequence.

-First, the region is extracted from the pre-filtered database using the ``extract-reads`` function from the q2-feature-classifier plugin.
+First, the region is extracted from the pre-filtered database using the ``extract-reads`` function from the `q2-feature-classifier`_ plugin.
 As an example, we’ll look at extracting a region between 316F and 484R using the second primer pair from the SMURF paper (5’-``TCCTACGGGAGGCAGCAG``-3’) and (5’-``TATTACCGCGGCTGCTGG``-3’).

 .. code:: bash